spyrosoft/spyrosoft.com/awestruct/index.md

 **What Are Some Secure Options?**

-If you are looking for something custom and need higher than average security please [contact me](/contact.html) for a free consultation.
+When you need a website or web application with higher than average security please [contact me](/contact.html) for a free consultation.

-If you are in the market for something out-of-the-box and don't mind limited functionality, the following are great platforms:

-* [Squarespace](https://www.squarespace.com/pricing) has an excellent user interface.
-It is designed for small to medium websites.
-The ecommerce functionality is minimal and works well for simple needs.
-Themes are fully customizable.
-* [Shopify](https://www.shopify.com/pricing) was created with a ground-up focus on ecommerce.
+When it comes to ecommerce it often makes more sense to use a service than a custom solution.
+One of the best and most secure options available is [Shopify](https://www.shopify.com/pricing).
 Themes are fully customizable.

 **Why Not Use WordPress?**